nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    2. Identify the backup files using their **timestamp-based naming convention**.
    3. **Move or copy** the files if needed for external storage or manual restoration.

-⚠ **Note:** While the system handles automatic backups, manual backups provide additional flexibility and control when needed.
+⚠ While the system handles automatic backups, manual backups provide additional flexibility and control when needed.

 _Note: A restore function will be introduced soon to recover patient records from the latest backup._